-General Sherman was at the Ebbitt House to get shaved, and when about to leave the barber's room was accosted by a white-haired gentleman who begged to speak with him for a moment.
-General herman looked at him and tried to recall his name.
+General Sherman was at the Ebbitt House to get shaved, and when about to leave the barber's room was accosted by a white haired gentleman who begged to speak with him for a moment.
+General cherman looked at him and tried to re-call his name.
 "I think I have met you somewhere," he said.
-The gentleman who accosted him then introduced himself as Captain King, the oldest living officer of the army, who entered the service in 1818, fourteen years before General Sherman entered the Military Academy as a cadet.
-Capt in King was in lexican war, and has reminiscences naturally go much further back than those of the late veneral commanding he army, - Washington Carital,
+The gentleman who accosted him then introduced himself as Captain King, the oldest living officer of the army, whe entered the service in 1818, fourteen years before General Sherman entered the Military Academy as a cadet.
+Capt in hing was in the Mexican war, and his reminiscences naturally go much further back than there of the late control commanding the army, -- Washington Constal.